chainstack/docs/docs/api/quick-tutorial.md

 You create a network with one peer node and service nodes.

-The service nodes are read-only and are created automatically with no input from you.
+The service nodes are created automatically with no input from you.

 You must provide the node details for your peer node.